 Considerations that Influence Exotic Hardwood Decisions

 Exotic hardwood evokes gorgeous mental images of indigenous wood species: Brazilian Cherry (Jatoba), Brazilian Teak (Cumaru), Tigerwood and Santos Mahogany.
 The range of exotic hardwoods available does present a dazzling array of choice.
 However, builders and consumers must deeply invest in the knowledge needed to safely protect any investment in exotic hardwood flooring installation.
-Wise choosers must consider two wood fundamentals: woods specific gravity and moisture content.
+In order to choose wisely, you must consider two wood fundamentals: woods specific gravity (SG) and moisture content (MC).

-Specific Gravity (SG) is a physical property of wood that is an index of weight.
-The SG of wood is usually based on the volume of wood at some specified moisture content and its weight when oven-dried.
+SG is a physical property of wood that is an index of weight.
+The SG of wood is usually based on the volume of wood at some specified MC and its weight when oven-dried.
 Many factors influence the woods SG.
-For exotic hardwoods, it includes: the tree’s genetic factors, where the wood was located within the tree itself and conditions at the tree’s on-site location.
+For exotic hardwoods, it includes the tree’s genetic factors, where the wood was located within the tree itself and conditions at the tree’s on-site location.
 Magnify all of the above by global environmental diversity, and you begin to sense the need to thoroughly research prospective exotic hardwoods.

 The Exotic Challenge

 Brazilian Teak also known as Cumaru is an excellent example of exotic hardwood flooring challenges.
 Its popularity comes from its extreme hardness and durability characteristics so it can be used in both commercial and residential flooring applications.
 However, it may resist oil finishes and not dry properly.
-Builders would be exotically challenged to determine what the stable, dependable moisture content measurements for the flooring material should be previous to installing the finishes and after the finishing operation.
+Builders would be exotically challenged to determine what the stable, dependable MC measurements for the flooring material should be previous to installing the finish and after the finishing operation.

 Pre-finished wood flooring should be purchased by the builder, consumer or the installer in this application unless they are well trained in finishing these type of exotic wood pieces.
 This woods susceptibility to moisture could have a huge impact on the installer’s schedule, the finishes he uses and the long-term viability of the floor itself.